 NDP = GDP – Depreciation

-As NDP takes into account the depreciation of capital assets, it is considered to be superior to the GDP as a measure of well being of a nation.
+As the NDP takes into account the depreciation of capital assets, it is considered to be superior to the GDP as a measure of well-being of a nation.

-This completes the concept of NDP which serves as a very important factor for determining the economic health of a country.
-To read about more such interesting concepts on Economics for Commerce, stay tuned to BYJU’S.
+This concept is about NDP or net domestic product that serves as an important factor for determining the economic health of a country.
+To read more about such interesting concepts on economics for commerce, stay tuned to our website.